uhm-hotfix/uhm-hotfix.github.io/index.md

 Will is a Kapiolani Community College transfer student and computer science major at UH Manoa.
 His interest in mathmatics led him to discover the joys of Computer Science via a research project involving data science.
 His interests include software developement, low-level programming, integrated systems, and data science.
 He has experience in C, C++, Python, Java, HTML and CSS, JS, Linux, and SQL.

+# Community Feedback
+"UH definetly needs something like this.
+Their are plenty of things I would report in just the dorms alone!" - Emily Pang

+"It looks ok but it could look better" - Ethan Chow

+"Where was this when someone threw up in the dorm elevator?" - Leighton Villanueva
 # Next Steps

 The team will flesh out the feed page, add comments to each issue, and add Geolocation capabilities.